Luton Airport: Road

 The airport lies a few miles away from the M1 motorway, which runs southwards to the M25 motorway and London, and northwards to Milton Keynes, the Midlands and the north of England.
 The airport is linked to M1's Junction 10 by the dual-carriageway A1081 road.
 There is a short stay car park adjacent to the terminal, together with medium and long term on airport car parks to the west and east of the terminal respectively and linked to the terminal by shuttle buses.
 Pre-booked off airport parking is also available from several independent operators.

 Rail

 Luton Airport Parkway has served the airport since 1999.
-It is on the Midland Main Line from London St Pancras, between which, journeys take as little as 22 minutes, on services branded EMR.
+It is on the Midland Main Line from London St Pancras, between which, journeys take as little as 22 minutes on East Midlands Railway services.